swiftluo/swiftluo.github.io/_posts/2017-2-5-helloworld.md

 This is a personal blog source code.

-The theme name is 'Hello , Welcome to my blog !', cuz I have another under building project named 'Project Uranus' o(*￣▽￣*)o
+The theme name is 'Curiosity and the power of change', cuz I have another under building project named 'Project Uranus' o(*￣▽￣*)o

 repo link: [szhielelp/JekyllTheme-ProjectGaia](http://localhost:4000)